abdumalikxs/taskhub/README.md

 ## 🚧 Challenges I Faced

-🔧 Designing clean, reusable models and templates while maintaining readability
+🔧 Designing clean, reusable models and templates while maintaining readability.
 🗃️ Structuring URL routes and view logic to keep the project modular, maintainable, and ready for future API expansion.
-🎨 Keeping the UI both responsive and minimal across devices
+🎨 Keeping the UI both responsive and minimal across devices.

 ---